rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 **For EACH experience and project, determine relevance level to THIS JD:**

-**Highly Relevant (4 bullets)** = Role matches JD keywords AND has quantified metrics AND recruiter would pause to re-read
+**Highly Relevant (2 bullets MAX)** = Role matches JD keywords AND has quantified metrics
-- Example: For Ops JD, IoWeb3 (Operations Executive) = Highly Relevant (4 bullets)
+- Example: For Ops JD, IoWeb3 (Operations Executive) = Highly Relevant (2 bullets)
-- Example: For Marketing JD, Campus Ambassador = Highly Relevant (3-4 bullets)
+- Example: For Marketing JD, Campus Ambassador = Highly Relevant (2 bullets)

-**Somewhat Relevant (3 bullets)** = Role matches JD keywords OR has quantified metrics, but not both
+**Somewhat Relevant (omit or 1 bullet if absolutely necessary)** = Role matches JD keywords but minimal direct fit
-- Example: For Marketing JD, Training & Placement Coordinator = Somewhat Relevant (3 bullets)
+- Example: For Marketing JD, Training & Placement = Not included (not marketing-focused)
-- Example: For Finance JD, Inventory & Sales = Somewhat Relevant (3 bullets)

-**Supporting (2 bullets)** = Role tangentially related to JD, minimal direct fit
-- Example: For Marketing JD, IoWeb3 = Supporting (2 bullets)
-- Example: For HR JD, Process Optimization = Supporting (2 bullets)
+- Example: For Finance JD, Process Optimization = Not included (tangential fit)

 **Not Included** = No connection to JD, skip entirely

 **Apply to Projects the same way:**
-- Highly Relevant projects: 3-4 bullets
+- Highly Relevant projects: 1 bullet max, impact-focused
-- Somewhat Relevant projects: 2-3 bullets
-- Supporting projects: 2 bullets max
+- Supporting projects: Only include if no better alternatives
 - Not relevant: skip entirely

 ---